awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 For a complete example, see [DiscoveryMultiRegionDecryptionExample\.java](https://github.com/aws/aws-encryption-sdk-java/blob/master/src/examples/java/com/amazonaws/crypto/examples/DiscoveryMultiRegionDecryptionExample.java) in the AWS Encryption SDK for Java repository on GitHub\.

 ```
-// Decrypt in discovery mode in us-west-2 Region
+// Decrypt in discovery mode with a multi-Region KMS key

 // Instantiate the client
 final AwsCrypto crypto = AwsCrypto.builder()